ysyk2021/mastering-conflict-resolution/src/chapter-2-2-2.md

-# The Role of Empathy in Conflict Resolution

 Empathy plays a crucial role in conflict resolution, particularly in workplace conflict.
 The ability to understand and appreciate another person's perspective, emotions, and experiences can help individuals manage their own emotions, communicate effectively, and develop solutions that meet everyone's needs.
 In this chapter, we will explore the role of empathy in conflict resolution and strategies for promoting empathy during workplace conflict.